hugoalh/deno-nodejs-transformer/README.md

 Transform Deno code to NodeJS code.

-Currently, this is a modified edition of the [Deno DNT](https://github.com/denoland/dnt) which aim for:
+Currently, this is a modified edition of the [Deno DNT](https://github.com/denoland/dnt) which:

 - Always force with ECMAScript module
 - Improve file structure